BlagoyNikolov/CorpFT/README.md

 # Finance Tracker

-The FinanceTracker is a web based Java Application which helps you manage your bank accounts.
-It keeps track of all your cash inflow and outflow and collects information about your financial wealth.
-The app also provides tools that would help you build yourself a financial plan.
+The FinanceTracker is a web based Java Application which helps your company manage its departments.
+It keeps track of each department cash inflow, outflow and collects information about the company's financial wealth.
+The app also provides tools that would help its users build a financial plan.
 All of the information is presented via cutting edge technologies in software and design.

 ## Features

-* Add multiple accouts per user (bank accounts, credit cards, cash, etc.)
+* Add multiple departments (Accounting, Management, Finance, etc.)
-* Log transactions related to accounts
+* Log transactions related to departments
-* Create personal categories (income or expense)
+* Create categories (income or expense)
-* Execute transfers of funds between accounts
+* Execute transfers of funds between departments
-* Make budgets for a certain period, account and value
+* Make budgets for a fixed period, departments and value
 * Create planned payments (will be executed at a specified date)
 * ChartJS diagrams offering filtering and pleasing visualization of information (transactions, categories, etc.)
 * Reports offering filtering of transactions depending on specified user criteria